SjoerdV/SjoerdV.github.io/_posts/2020-07-20-post-sharing-is-caring-part2-3.md

 Now it's up to you to embed a declarative configuration such as the one above in your own pipeline, maybe use a more generic approach than the lines above.
 Also have a look at the [2020-07: Upcoming PnP PowerShell developments and recommendations][11] post I wrote on what to expect concerning PnP PowerShell and the use of 'App Only' authentication methods.

-The 'Starter Pipeline' I mentioned earlier already has basic username/password authentication covered.
+The 'Starter Pipeline' I mentioned earlier already has username/password as well as App-Only authentication covered.
 {: .notice--info}

 ## Next time